BarriF13/Feedback-fullstack/Readme.md

 `$ npm install --save redux react-redux react-router-dom`
 * materialize css
 `npm install materialize-css@next`--client side
-*axios and redux-thunk --for calling api from the backend server and use it in redux `npm install --save axios redux-thunk ` -- client side
+* axios and redux-thunk --for calling api from the backend server and use it in redux `npm install --save axios redux-thunk ` -- client side
-* Stripe checkout react for strip component for payment `$ npm install --save react-stripe-checkout`
+* Stripe checkout react for strip component for payment `$ npm install --save react-stripe-checkout` --client side
 ----
 deploy with heroku